BretteConnolly/Power-Chic-Style/README.md

 Outfit generator and wardrobe management tool.
-Keeps track of the number of wears of each item, with a goal of every item in a category to be worn an equal number of times.
+Keeps track of the number of wears of each item, with two goals: not wearing the same item more than once every two months, on average, and wearing every item in a category an equal number of times.

 What this program does:
 -- Stores data on number of wears for each item, grouped into 56 categories (e.g., dresses, tops)